phouchens/WH/README.md

 # Weightlifting Helper
-Weightlifting Helperquickly calculates percentages of your one rep max and can quickly convert weights from lbs to kgs.
+Weightlifting Helper is a React Native app that quickly calculates percentages of your one rep max and can quickly convert weights from lbs to kgs.